Robinio Vaz

-Robinio Vaz (born 17 February 2007) is a French footballer who plays as a forward for Marseille.
+Robinio Vaz (born 17 February 2007) is a French professional footballer who plays as a striker for club Hull City, on loan from Serie A club Roma.

 Early life

 Vaz was born on 17 February 2007.
 Born in Mantes-la-Jolie, France, he is of Bissau-Guinean and Senegalese descent through his parents.

 Career

 As a youth player, Vaz joined the youth academy of USC Mantes.
 In 2017, he joined the youth academy of FC Mantois 78.
 Five years later, he joined the youth academy of FC Sochaux-Montbéliard and played for the club's reserve team.
-Subsequently, he signed for Ligue 1 side Olympique de Marseille.
-On 14 January 2025, he debuted for the club during a 1–1 home loss on penalties to Lille OSC in the Coupe de France.
+Subsequently, he signed for Ligue 1 side Marseille.
+On 14 January 2025, he debuted for the club during a 1–1 home loss on penalties to Lille in the Coupe de France.
 Later that year, on 23 August, he scored his first goal in a 5–2 victory over Paris FC.

+On 14 January 2026, Vaz moved to Italy, joining Serie A club Roma, signing a four-year contract for a fee reported to be around €25 million.
+He made his debut for the club on 18 January, coming off the bench in a 2–0 win against Torino.

+On 1 September 2026, Vaz joined newly promoted Premier League side Hull City on loan.

 Style of play

-Vaz plays as a forward.
+Vaz plays as a striker.
 Right-footed, he is known for his speed and strength.